Joseph A. Hemann

-Joseph Anton Hemann (Dec 13, 1816, Oesede - Jun 28, 1897, Cincinnati) was a German-American educator, newspaper publisher, and banker.
+Joseph Anton Hemann (Dec 13, 1816, Oesede – Jun 28, 1897, Cincinnati) was a German-American educator, newspaper publisher, and banker.

 Biography

-Joseph was born in Germany in the town of Oesede near Osnabrück and studied at the Gymnasium Carolinum in Osnabrück, one of the most celebrated colleges of Germany.
+Joseph was born in Germany in the town of Oesede near Osnabrück, Kingdom of Hanover, and studied at the Gymnasium Carolinum in Osnabrück, one of the most celebrated colleges of Germany.
 He acquired a thorough knowledge of the Latin, Greek, French, and English languages, mathematics, and history.
 In the spring of 1837, at the age of 20, without his parents or other family members, he embarked at the harbor of Bremerhaven and sailed for the American shores.
 Two months later the ship Favorite entered the Chesapeake Bay and dropped anchor in the harbor of Baltimore.

 Shortly after his arrival, young Hemann, who had brought with him prominent credentials, visited with Professor Beleké at Mount St. Mary's College near Emmitsburg, Maryland.
 The professor advised him to go to Cincinnati where he might complete his studies at the Athenæum, the Catholic seminary of the diocese.
 Having no further means, Mr. Hemann worked a month on the canal near Hagerstown, Maryland, to earn sufficient money to enable him to make the journey.

 In the fall of 1837, he joined an emigrant train of large mountain wagons and in their company crossed the Alleghenies on the National Road to Wheeling.
 Being the only one in the company who could speak the English language, Mr. Hemann acted as interpreter for the rest, bought the provisions, and was held in high esteem by his companions.
 During the prolonged voyage the young traveler was able to study the romantic scenery and the people of the country.
 They landed safely in the port of the Queen City of the West on October 7, 1837.